Markets March Higher, First Solar Breaks $190 PT, NEXTracker Beats on Earnings in a Big Way

 Revenue Growth

-NEXTracker's explosive revenue growth continues.
+NEXTracker's revenue growth continues to accelerate.
 Over the last 4 years, the company has experienced a CAGR of 25% as backlogs continue to grow.
 This showcases strong global demand for solar energy and tracking technology.
+With utility-scale solar installations expanding globally and NEXTracker holding 23% market share, the company is well-positioned to capture a disproportionate share of industry growth.

 Backlog Expansion